qoherent/ria-hub-docs/docs/content/Usage/clone-filter.md

 where full clone (without `--filter`) can be expensive (as all history data must be downloaded).

-This requires Git version 2.22 or later, both on the Gitea server and on the client.
+This requires Git version 2.22 or later, both on the RIA Hub server and on the client.
 For clone filters to work properly, make sure that Git version on the client is at least the same as on the server (or later).
-Login to Gitea server as admin and head to Site Administration -> Configuration to see Git version of the server.
+Login to RIA Hub server as admin and head to Site Administration -> Configuration to see Git version of the server.

 By default, clone filters are enabled, unless `DISABLE_PARTIAL_CLONE` under